Provisional Advanced Training

 - Employment implications of not passing the DCE

-If your attempt at passing the Clinical Exam at its first scheduled offering in 2021 is unsuccessful, any training provisionally approved as 'conditional upon passing the Clinical Examination' won’t be accepted as AT.
+If your attempt at passing the Clinical Exam at its first scheduled offering in late 2020/early 2021 is unsuccessful, any training provisionally approved as 'conditional upon passing the Clinical Examination' won’t be accepted as AT.

 You'll be classified as a Continuation Basic Trainee (per the Progression Through Training Policy).
 The implications on your employment will be determined by your employer and differ by jurisdiction, network or training setting.
 For example, you may be able to continue in the same role but in an unaccredited position.
 Discuss this with your employer before accepting a position.